sanjidnet/sanjidnet.github.io/Recipes/_posts/2023-07-23-penne-alfredo.md

 - Parsley (nice to have to garnish)

 # Method:
 1. Boil pasta in a pot on one of your stove tops.
-The pasta should in about 10 minutes and we will be preparing the alfredo sauce simultaneously from step #1.
+The pasta should be ready in about 10 minutes and we will be preparing the alfredo sauce simultaneously from step #2.
     Stir and check the pasta pot especially towards the end.
     Make sure it doesn’t get too soft because it will get added to warm alfredo sauce later.
     We will be grabbing a few pasta pieces towards the end to check when it’s ready.